aditi-mahajan303/aditi-mahajan303/README.md

- Hi there 👋 Iam Aditi Mahajan
+ Hi there 👋
+ My name is Aditi Mahajan and I am currently pursuing my Bachelor's degree in Computer Science.

 Here are some ideas to get you started:

-I'm a Student
-I'm currently pursuing my Bachelor's degree in Computer Science

 - 🔭 I’m currently working on Data Science Project
 - 🌱 I’m currently learning Django and Flask